joeldg/eleventy-base-blog/toplists/index.md

 5. <a href=''></a>

 ### Top 5 high-end
+These are nearly impossible to get in larger sizes.

 You want one of the best hoodies on the planet and everyone will want one and ask where you got it, never ever loan one of these out, you will never see it again.

 1. <a href='/real_mccoys_full-zip-parka/'>Real McCoy's Full-zip</a> - This is the best of the best.